-As the UK’s largest tenant referencing company and with our 25 years of experience we know how exciting (and stressful) it can be when you’re waiting to find out if you can rent a property.
-Our aim is to make the process as quick as possible and help to get you moved.
+As the UK’s largest tenant referencing company and with our 25 years of experience, we know how exciting (and stressful) it can be when you’re waiting to find out if you can rent a property.
+Our aim is to make the process as quick as we can, to help get you moving as soon as possible.
 So, we’ve put together a few top tips to shed some light on the tenant referencing process and how you could help to speed things up.

 Top tip: If you're being referenced by HomeLet, you can track the progress of your application online using the Tenant Application Tracker, you can also send in supporting documents for your application online using the Tracker.

 For a landlord, your future home often represents a significant investment or might have a high sentimental value to them.
 A tenant reference tells the landlord a little more about you as the person who will rent their property and it gives them the reassurance that you are suitable for the tenancy and can afford the monthly rental payments.
 Typically, the checks include a credit search, bank account validation, confirmation of employment and, if applicable, a reference from your previous landlord.

 By following these steps, you can help to speed up the process on your end and be one step closer to moving into your new home.

 Work out what you can afford